cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_7.PNG)

-*Figure x: Babuk parent thread traversing through directories and enqueuing files*
+*Figure 9: Babuk parent thread traversing through directories and enqueuing files*

 Each children thread will dequeue a file at the tail of the queue and encrypt it.